Profile

 📦 Storage

-• Reheat in a pan with a little oil or in the oven at 180°C for 10 minutes.
+• When reheating, gently warm in a pan with a little extra virgin olive oil or place in a preheated oven at 180°C for about 10 minutes to revive the softness and aroma.

 🍷 Pairing